lab objectives, expectations for all labs, preparation, what's due, lab activities, other notes

 Note: financial officers will need to attend a credit card orientation

 session and a rfp training session.
 Information officers will need to attend a session with the librarians.
 System integrators will attend a communications workshop.
+Video log officers will attend a training session and receive mentoring throughout the term.

 Spend about 1/2 hour of the lab looking at the ideas you prepared